Asian Handball Federation

 The Asian Handball Federation (AHF) is the governing body of handball and beach handball in Asia.
 It has 44 member countries, mostly located on the Asian continent, but excludes the transcontinental countries with territory in both Europe and Asia – Azerbaijan, Georgia, Russian Federation and Turkey – which are instead members of European Handball Federation (EHF).
 Three other states located along the western fringe of Asia – Cyprus, Armenia and Israel – are also EHF members.
 Hong Kong and Macau, although not independent countries (both are special regions of China), are also members of the AHF.

 One of IHF's six continental confederations, the AHF was formed officially on 26 August 1974 in Tehran (Imperial State of Iran), on the sidelines of the 7th Asian Games 1974.
 The AHF headquarters is located in Kuwait City (Kuwait).
 Its current president is Sheikh Ahmed Al-Fahad Al-Ahmed Al-Sabah from Kuwait, who is a member of House of Al Sabah, the ruling family of Kuwait.

 History

-The Asian Handball Federation (AHF) is in one way absolutely unique: during its history to date it has had only two presidents, and they were father and son.

 When in 1976 the federation was officially founded and Sheikh Fahad Al-Ahmed Al-Jaber Al-Sabah was elected as president, the sheikh had already contributed significantly to efforts around the sport.
 In 1974, during the 7th Asian Games in Tehran (Iran), he applied as head of the Kuwaiti delegation at the executive committee for the inclusion of handball into the sports programme and the foundation of a continental handball federation.
 Handball was at that point already widely spread in Asia.
 The leaders of the Asian Games accepted handball as an official sport and asked the sheikh to act as interim president and to prepare the statutes of the federation.
 In this task he was supported by the Secretary General Syed Abul Hassan (Pakistan).